RobotCaleb/noso_template/README.md

 Not-really-isometric -- nosometric -- noso.

 It's not perfect and it breaks in some instances.
 But it built what I needed it to.

+Play with it at https://robotcaleb.github.io/noso_template/ Tweak the sliders and click the "Save template" button.